 The batsman should avoid serious pace at this stage but seam bowlers and spin bowlers are perfect for this task.
 Play in a defensive way to begin with and note whether or not the seam has left any marks on the surface of the bat.

 If there are any seam marks, it’s necessary to return to the beginning and start the knocking-in process all over again.
 If there are no marks, the batsman can start to play in a more expansive and attacking manner.
 If there are no seam marks on the bat after receiving more deliveries over several minutes, the bat should now be ready to use.
 It’s now acceptable to put it in your bag and take it to the match.

-Cricket bats are vital pieces of equipment and they can be the most expensive item in a player’s bag.
-Because of that, they must be treated with great care and the knocking-in process is simply vital.
+Bats are vital pieces of equipment and they can be the most expensive item in a player’s bag.
+Because of that, they must be treated with great care and the knocking process is simply vital.